Areostationary Satellite Station Keeping Via a Natural Motion Trajectory and Predictive Control: Introduction

 This note presents a novel approach to MPC-based AMO station keeping that bridges the gap seen in prior work between fuel-efficiency and computational-efficiency.
-This is accomplished through the discovery and use of a fuel-free natural motion trajectory that maintains the satellite within one degree of longitude from a areostationary orbit.
+This is accomplished through the discovery and use of a fuel-free natural motion trajectory in the presence of the dominant radial and East-West non-Keplerian perturbing forces that maintains the satellite within one degree of longitude from a areostationary orbit.
 Two of these natural motion trajectories exist as limit cycles about the stable equilibrium longitudes located at $17.92^\circ$ West and $167.83^\circ$ East.
 They are the resulting motion in the presence of Mars' non-homogeneous gravitational field, accounting for Keplerian and higher-order gravitational perturbations.
 The proposed MPC policy uses an LTV dynamic model that is derived by linearizing the satellite's dynamics relative to the appropriate natural motion trajectory.
 The result is a station keeping policy that minimizes the fuel consumed, maintains thrust and station-keeping constraints, and is computationally tractable for on-board implementation as a quadratic program.

 The novel contributions of this note include 1) an MPC-policy that, to the best of the knowledge of the authors', achieves the lowest $\Delta v$ of any autonomous AMO station keeping policy that is formulated as a convex optimization problem and 2) a thorough assessment of the proposed MPC policy's robustness to realistic model uncertainty, computation time requirements, and estimation errors.
 The robustness study presented in this note extends far beyond previous studies on MPC-based AMO station keeping~\cite{Halverson2021,Halverson2023,gall2024,Halverson2025}, which all assumed perfect model information, instantaneous computations, and perfect state knowledge.